panda3d/panda3d-docs/programming/render-attributes/list-of-all-attributes.rst

 -  :ref:`CullFaceAttrib <backface-culling-and-frontface-culling>`: Causes
    backfaces or frontfaces of the model to be visible.

--  DepthOffsetAttrib: Causes the Z-buffer to treat the object as if it were closer or farther.
+-  DepthBiasAttrib: Causes the Z-buffer to treat the object as if it were closer or farther.

+-  DepthOffsetAttrib: Deprecated predecessor of DepthOffsetAttrib.

 -  :ref:`DepthTestAttrib <depth-test-and-depth-write>`: Alters the way the Z-buffer affects the model.